 Prior to exporting, U.S. manufacturers have to consider certification for the EU market.
 Certification is about conformity assessment (testing and certification) in order to declare compliance with EU regulatory requirements.
 For the majority of exported products, compliance is visibly testified by the use of CE marking.
 Use of standards is part of the process.

 Bearing in mind that testing and certification for the U.S. market are not sufficient for exporting to the EU, manufacturers will need to start from scratch in order to determine what it takes to comply with EU requirements.
-Since EU legislation harmonizes mandatory requirements for product safety throughout the European Union, a manufacturer only needs to go through the process once and can then export to all 27 EU member states.
+Since EU legislation harmonizes mandatory requirements for product safety throughout the European Union, a manufacturer only needs to go through the process once and can then export to the European Economic Area, covering all 28 EU member states + Iceland, Lichtenstein and Norway.
 With appropriate certification, goods travel freely within the borders of the Single Market.

 3. Determine the essential requirements in the directive (usually Annex I)

-5. Choose the appropriate conformity assessment module as described in the directive’s annex or presented in flow charts in the CE marking guidance booklet
+5. Choose the appropriate conformity assessment module as described in the directive’s annex or presented in tables in the CE marking guidance booklet “The Blue Guide on the Implementation of EU Product Rules”, beginning on page 119.
+Depending on the product, self-certification (Module A – internal production) may be an option.

 6. Locate Notified Bodies (accredited test laboratories) – if required!